albusdemens/astrarecon/README.md

 # Astrarecon

 Reconstructs the topo-tomography dataset collected at ID06 using dark-field X-ray microscopy (DFXRM).
-The reconstruction is performed using the (ASTRA Toolbox)[http://www.astra-toolbox.com/].
+The reconstruction is performed using the [ASTRA Toolbox](http://www.astra-toolbox.com/).
 Still a work in progress.

 The reconstruction code is designed to run on a GPU-equipped machine.